International Relations Summer School

 Unparalleled academic programmes

 It has been one of the most amazing experiences I’ve had in my life.
-I’ve met so many people and I’ve learned so much history and geography, because everyone is from all around the world.
-I’ve learned more in two weeks than I have done in the past 11 years at school.
+Honestly, I don’t want to sound cheesy, but I’ve met so many people and I’ve learned so much history and geography, especially in my class, because everyone is from all around the world, and I’m so glad!
+I have learned more in two weeks than I have done in the past 11 years at school.

 International Relations Summer School